What are head lice?

 - Spray hairbrushes, combs with fly spray

 Physical methods of removing nits and lice, often a neglected part of treatment, can be effective on their own.
 They are however more reliable used in conjunction with insecticide treatments.
-They are time consuming.
+Physical removal of nits, although effective, is very time consuming.

 Eggs are cemented strongly to the hair shaft and simple washing usually doesn't remove them.
 Nit combs are the most effective way of physically removing the nits.
-They are available from chemists, pet stores or can be purchased over the Internet.
+They are available from chemists and pet stores.
 Metal combs are much more effective than plastic.
 Electrical combs designed to 'zap' lice on the hair shaft are not effective.